A wide range of career options after CA are available in today’s world.

 2. ACCA (Association of Chartered Certified Accountants)

 Pursuing ACCA after completing your CA will broaden your career prospects.
-By becoming the member of ACCA you’ll be able to work in diverse industries and in MNCs as well.
-It will give you an additional information about UK GAAP, IFRS and international laws which means opportunities in global market as well.
+By becoming a member of ACCA you’ll be able to work in diverse industries and in MNCs as well.
+It will give you additional information about UK GAAP, IFRS and international laws which means opportunities in the global market as well.

-This is one of the most challenging aspect which a newly qualified Chartered accountant faces.
-In today’s competitive world one cannot practice easily as sole proprietor, due to intense competition,pressure from client, etc. Another option can also be considered as joining an existing firm (mid-size) as a partner.
+This is one of the most challenging aspects which a newly qualified Chartered accountant faces.
+In today’s competitive world one cannot practice easily as a sole proprietor, due to intense competition, pressure from the client, etc. Another option can also be considered as joining an existing firm (mid-size) as a partner.

 4. Pursue Government /civil services

-This is the most flexible suited job for people interested in government related job, they can aim for doing Civil services course and then attain position like the president of ITAT tribunal (income tax appellate tribunal), SEBI (securities exchange board of India) chairman .
+This is the most flexible suited job for people interested in the government-related job, they can aim for doing Civil services course and then attain position like the president of ITAT tribunal (income tax appellate tribunal), SEBI (securities exchange board of India) chairman .
 This position can be achieved only by working in a government organization for a longer number of years.